Riveredge School Programs

 Riveredge Nature Center is a Green & Healthy Schools Wisconsin Provider.
 Schools who engage in a formal partnership with Riveredge may choose to receive assistance in becoming a Green & Healthy School.

-Are you interested in learning how to more concretely incorporate environmental education lessons into your students’ day?
-Are you looking for a unique professional development opportunity?
+Are you looking for a unique professional development opportunity to help you better incorporate environmental education into your students' day?
 At Riveredge Nature Center, our Environmental Education staff are certified facilitators of the following environmental education standards-aligned resources: Project WET (Water Education for Teachers), Project WILD (wildlife-focused conservation education), Project Learning Tree (trees as initial focus), and Flying WILD (birds as initial focus, primarily middle school audience).
 If you are interested in inviting a Riveredge Nature Center Environmental Educator to lead a teacher training of any one or more of these materials at your school, please call Riveredge at 262-375-2715 for more details.

 AT A GLANCE

 Take a look at this overview of the wonderful program offerings we have for all seasons and ages here at Riveredge, and scroll down to find more details on the specific programs you might have interest in!

 Interested in having an educator come out to your school for an outreach program instead?
 We can absolutely do that!
 Click here to see a listing of our outreach options and click here to apply for one of these outreach programs!

 Exploring The Vernal Pond